 This slow cooker summer chowder uses the slow cooker to transform late summer corn into a rich and velvety chowder, topped off with bacon, zucchini and fresh tomato.

-Slow Cooker Summer Chowder is for when you have a bumper crop of late summer corn, tomatoes and zucchini hanging around but you’re excited for fall and ready for slow cooker comfort food.
+Slow Cooker Summer Chowder is for when you have a bumper crop of late summer corn, tomatoes and zucchini hanging around but you’re excited for fall and ready for slow cooked comfort food.
 It is summer in a bowl!

-- 4 c. vegetable stock
+- 4 cups vegetable broth

-- 2 c. potatoes, peeled and cubed
+- 2 cups russet potato peeled and cubed

-- 2 large carrots, peeled and diced
+- 2 large carrots peeled and diced

-- 1 red onion, diced
+- 1 sweet onion diced

-- 1 t. salt
+- 1 tsp salt

-- 1 t. dried thyme
+- 1/2 tsp dried thyme

-- 1 c. sour cream
+- 1 cup sour cream

 - 8 slices bacon

-- 3 – 4 small zucchini, halved and sliced
+- 4 small zucchini halved and sliced

-- 3 tomatoes, diced
+- 3 tomatoes diced

-- Set your slow cooker on low and add the vegetable stock, corn, potatoes, carrot, celery, onion, salt and thyme.
-Cook on low setting for 7 – 8 hours.
+- Set your slow cooker on low and add the vegetable stock, corn, potatoes, carrot, onion, salt and thyme.
+Cook on low setting for 6 – 8 hours.
 Once cooked, stir in the sour cream and blend the soup with an immersion blender.
 No need to turn off the slow cooker or remove the soup, just blend it right in the pot, with the immersion blender.